One of the best community experiences I’ve ever had was a weekly lunch hosted at a small indie coworking space where I was a member.

 10. Consider finding a place to document the discussion or minutes

-A lot of valuable information can be shared in a discussion group.
-Kevon Cheung, CEO of the virtual event platform Toasty, recommends documenting the conversation, either just for the group to have, or if the discussion wasn’t private, to share broadly after the call.
+A lot of valuable information can be shared in virtual discussion groups.
+Kevon Cheung, CEO of the virtual event platform Toasty, recommends documenting the conversation, either just for the group or to share broadly after the call.
 “The last thing you want is that the discussion goes on for 90 minutes and people leave the session without knowing what the summary, takeaway, or follow up is.
-It can feel like a waste of time if everyone has an amazing chat but it cannot be carried forward”, according to Cheung.
+It can feel like a waste of time if everyone has an amazing chat but it cannot be carried forward,” says Kevon.

 Then assign or ask for a volunteer who can take some notes throughout the session, or open it up for everyone to contribute live throughout the call.
-“Be sure to highlight that only important points should be noted, not every single line of words like a transcript”, says Cheung.
-“Use color code to highlight certain items (.e.g color red for owners and color blue stands for follow up items).”
+“Be sure to highlight that only important points should be noted, not every single line of words like a transcript,” Kevon suggests.
+“Use a color code to highlight certain items.
+E.g., red is for owners and blue stands for follow-up items.”

 11. Embrace awkward silences, and politely call on specific people to participate

 We’ve all experienced that awkward silence where someone asks a question to a group of people, and no one steps up to answer.
 If you’re the facilitator, you’ll have an urge to fill in the space yourself.
 Fight that urge!
 Sometimes it’s important to just let the silence sit, and leave it to your participants to fill it in with their voice.

 Other times, you’ll notice that someone hasn’t had a chance to say something yet, and you want to make sure they have a chance to contribute.
 Or you know of someone in the group who would have a good answer, and you want to nudge them to jump in.